icoyote/School_District_Analysis/README.md

-# Election Results analysis with Python #
+# School District analysis with Python #

 ## Overview of the school district analysis: ##